ostinelli/syn/README.md

 	Error = undefined | pid_not_in_group
 ```

+> You don't need to remove processes that are about to die, since they are monitored by Syn and they will be removed automatically from their groups.

-To publish a message to all PG members:
+To publish a message to all group members:

 ```erlang
 syn:publish(Name, Message) -> {ok, RecipientCount}.